10+ Top Brand New Best tools to find DNS History of a Domain

 SecurityTrails is our personal favourite and appears to have the most accurate historical records.
 This should also yield the maximum information for you.

 Spyse includes a massive record of 4.5+ billion domain names, 50+ million WHOIS records, and procedure 1 PB of data every month.
 Their free program enables you to regain up to 4 outcomes.
-Concerning DNS history documents, it may work good to locate what you’re needing.
+Concerning DNS history documents, it may work well to locate what you’re needing.
 You can view history for A, AAAA, MX, CNAME, and TXT records.

 Complete DNS is a fantastic quick, easy, and free way to easily see changes on your nameservers, etc..
 They have over 2.2 billion nameserver change documents.
 Note: They may limit you to 3 free lookups within a particular length of time.